Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Experiments

-Our discussions and analysis show that joint training helps to stabilize GAN training.
-In Fig.~\ref{fig:stability-result} we present the learning curves of Joint-W (resp.
-Joint-JS) compared with WGAN (resp.
-GAN or DCGAN) and its regularization-based variants on different datasets.
-One can clearly see from the curves that joint training could reduce the variance of metric values especially during the second half of training.
-Furthermore, we visualize the generated pictures given by the same noise $z$ in adjacent epoches in Fig.~\ref{fig-stability-vis}.
-The results show that Joint-W outputs more stable generation in adjacent epoches while the generated samples given by WGAN-GP and WGAN+VA exhibit an obvious variation.
-Especially, some digits generated by WGAN-GP and WGAN+VA change from one class to another.
-Such phenomenon is quite similar to the oscillatory behavior with non-convergence in optimization that we discuss in Section 4.1.

-Another issue discussed in Section 4.1 is the bias of model distribution for regularized GAN methods.
-To quantify this evaluation, we calculate $l_1$ and $l_2$ distances between the means of 50000 generated digits (resp. images) and 50000 true digits (resp. images) in MNIST (reps.
+\textbf{Enhancing the Stability of GAN.} In Fig.~\ref{fig:stability-result} we present the learning curve of Joint-W compared with WGAN and likelihood- and entropy-regularized WGAN.
+The curves depict that joint training could reduce the variance of metric values especially during the second half of training.
+Furthermore, we visualize generated digits given by the same noise $z$ in adjacent epochs in Fig.~\ref{fig-stability-vis}.
+The results show that Joint-W gives more stable generation in adjacent epochs while generated samples given by WGAN-GP and WGAN+VA exhibit an obvious variation.
+Especially, some digits generated by WGAN-GP and WGAN+VA change from one class to another, which is quite similar to the oscillation without convergence discussed in Section 3.2.
+To quantify the evaluation of bias in model distributions, we calculate distances between the means of 50000 generated digits (resp. images) and 50000 true digits (resp. images) in MNIST (reps.
 CIFAR-10).
-The results are shown in Table~\ref{tbl-bias}.
-The smaller distances given by Joint-W indicate that it converges to a better local optimum with smaller bias from the original data distribution.
-Also, in Table~\ref{tbl:mnist-class} (resp.
-Table~\ref{tbl:cifar-class}), we report the distances for digits (resp. images) in each class on MNIST (resp.
-CIFAR).
+The results are reported in Table~\ref{tbl-bias}.
+We can see that the model distributions of other methods are more seriously biased from true distribution, compared with Joint-W.